 Hoshino Resorts, whose theme is "making travel fun," has introduced "Yuki Kids," a Hoshino Resorts-style ski lesson that uses a new method based on sports science to ensure steady improvement.

-This year, in addition to the know-how they have cultivated up until now, they have introduced a "new method" based on sports science, which was developed in collaboration with Professor Makoto Takekoshi (Nippon Sport Science University/Sports Management Department, Faculty of Sports Management), who specializes in sports science.
+This year, in addition to the know-how we have cultivated so far, we have introduced a "new method" based on sports science, developed in collaboration with Professor Makoto Takegoshi (Department of Sports Management, Faculty of Sports Management, Nippon Sport Science University), who specializes in sports science.

-Until now, lessons were conducted as "Yuki Kids 70," which broke down skiing movements into 70 steps, but this will change to lessons that are more fun for children and will definitely help them improve their skiing.
+Previously, we had been conducting lessons called "Yuki Kids 70," which subdivided skiing movements into 70 steps, but this will be changed to a lesson that is more fun for children and will help them improve their skiing skills more reliably.

 It is available at three facilities: Hoshino Resorts Tomamu, Hoshino Resorts Nekoma Mountain, and RISONARE Yatsugatake.
 RISONARE Yatsugatake and Hoshino Resorts Tomamu have areas reserved for snow kids, making their skiing debut a safe experience.